Tobostus/series-plotter/README-EN.md

 7. The button "Exportieren" (_export_) lets you export all your inputs and settings as an XML file.
 This file will automatically be downloaded to your device when you click the button.

 8. The button "Importieren" (_import_) lets you load everything from a file created with "Exportieren" (7) back into the program.

+9. The button in the top left corner that lets you open _this documentation_ on GitHub.

 On mobile devices or depending on the width of your browser window, the user interface changes into vertical mode.
 The layout may change slightly, but all features stay available.